odota/core/README.md

 * The API runs on port 5000 by default.
 * File changes made in the host directory get mirrored into the container.
 * Get a terminal into the running container: `docker exec -it odota-core bash`
 * The process manager `pm2` is used to manage the individual services.
-Each is run as a single Node.js process.
-Services get restarted when file changes are detected (watch mode).
+Each is run as a separate Node.js process.
   * `pm2 list` See the currently running services.
-  * `pm2 start manifest.json` Start all the services.
+  * `pm2 start manifest.json` Start all the services according to the manifest file
-  * `pm2 start svc/web.js --watch` This starts a specific service and enables watch mode on it.
+  * `pm2 start web --watch` Starts a specific service and enable watch mode on it, so it'll restart automatically when files change
-  * `pm2 logs web` Inspect the output of a service.
+  * `pm2 stop web` Stop a specific service
-  * `pm2 delete all` Stop and remove all the services.
+  * `pm2 stop all` Stop all the services
+  * `pm2 logs web` Inspect the output of a service
+* `docker system prune` Cleans your system of any stopped containers, images, and volumes
+* `docker-compose build` Rebuilds your containers (e.g. for database schema updates)
+* `docker pull odota-parser` You may need to do this if the parser has updated.
+Remove and recreate the parser container to run the latest code.
 * Tests are written using the `mocha` framework.
   * `npm test` runs the full test suite.
   * Use `mocha` CLI for more fine-grained control over the tests you want to run.